 6. Experience traditional Irish Music and Dance

 I know little about Irish music (and I shamefully have to admit that it always makes me think of Leonardo Dicaprio), but I can promise you three things about it: It’s impossible to sit still while listening to Irish music — even if you’re still chewing.
 Your Bulmers will taste three times better with live music on the side.
-Nothing will make you love the Irish people more than seeing them making music and dancing.
+Nothing will make you cherish Irish people more than seeing them making music and dancing.

 7. Visit the National Gallery of Ireland